IATA Knowledge Hub

 Fuel Efficiency in 2026: Precision Data, Strategic KPIs, and Sustainable Performance Opportunities

 Fuel efficiency in aviation is no longer just an operational concern, it is a strategic driver of profitability, regulatory compliance, and sustainability performance.
-With jet fuel accounting for up to 25–30% of airline operating costs, slowing efficiency gains, and accelerating SAF mandates, airlines in 2026 must rely on accurate, validated fuel data to set realistic KPIs, identify incremental savings, and meet emissions targets.
-Precision, not estimation, is now a competitive advantage.
+With jet fuel accounting for up to 25–30% of airline operating costs and efficiency gains slowing, airlines in 2026 must rely on accurate, validated fuel data to set realistic KPIs, identify incremental savings, and improv operational performance while supporting broader industry emissions-reduction efforts.

 Fuel: Aviation’s Most Volatile Cost Driver